Healthcare provision in Otago is excellent, particularly in Dunedin, home of one of New Zealand's most important schools of medicine.

 To find Private hospitals in this region search on this Ministry of Health webpage

 Doctors (GPs) are fully trained medical doctors who can advise you on your health and refer you for further tests or specialist treatment if needed.
 GPs are registered with a Primary Health Organisation (PHO).

 Enrolling with your local doctor will save you money and help keep you and your family healthy.

-To find GPs in the Otago region use the Southern PHO website.
+To find GPs in the Otago region use the links below.

 All dentists are registered with the Dental Council of New Zealand.
 Use their website to find a dentist near you.